Interoperable-data/ERA_vocabulary/README.md

 * era-shacl.
 This folder contains all the SHACL shapes derived from the ERA vocabulary and from the validation rules described in the RINF application guide, which allow validating the ERA Knowledge Graph.
 * queries.
 This folder contains several SPARQL queries that can be used to query the ERA knowledge graph.
 * public.
 This folder contains the HTML version of the ERA vocabulary, which is published in the following URL: ttps://data-interop.era.europa.eu/era-vocabulary/
+* era-kg: This folder gives the reference to Zenodo on how to download ERA KG dumps when they are available.

 ## Issues